• Skip to primary navigation

 bar san miguel mexico

-While here though, you will still need to exercise precaution and do your research, but overall, San Miguel de Allende is very safe for travelers.
+While here though, you will still need to exercise precaution and do your research, but overall, San Miguel de Allende is very safe for travellers.

-You’ll have a wonderful time, especially in the tourist zone, which is a UNESCO World Heritage Site that encompasses the entire city center and where most of the activities are.
-You can still safely venture out into other parts of the city, but be sure to avoid bad neighborhoods!
+You’ll have a wonderful time, especially in the tourist zone, which is a UNESCO World Heritage Site that encompasses the entire city centre and where most of the activities are.
+You can still safely venture out into other parts of the city, but be sure to avoid bad neighbourhoods to keep safe!

 San Miguel de Allende Safety Facts